 Fortunately, there are a number of strategies you can employ to reduce your stress and enjoy your holiday to the fullest.

-- Create boundaries.
 Discuss with family ahead of time what you can and cannot do with regards to holiday gifts, food, and travel; and stick with your plan to avoid feeling overwhelmed.
 It is okay to say no when it’s appropriate.
 Many people end up over committing and stretching themselves too thin, trying to fit every activity in.
 It’s important to focus on the most important activities and to schedule downtime during the holidays, as well to rejuvenate and rest so you don’t get burned out.

-- Be aware of your emotions.
 When you actively observe your thoughts and feelings you can understand where the stress is coming from and manage it more effectively.
 Make time each day for relaxing activities like yoga or meditation–such as a 20-minute BrainTap break.
 Even a simple, quiet walk can do wonders to soothe your mind and get your emotional well-being in check.

-- Make sleep a priority.
 This can be a challenging one when you’re rushing from activity to activity, cooking, cleaning, surprising the kids, and more.
 Remember, your brain and body heal during the sleep cycle.
 If your sleep is limited or poor quality, you miss out on this restorative process and become less focused, less resilient, and less able to manage holiday stress and anxiety.

-- Let go of that picture of perfection.
 People are not perfect.
 The holidays are not going to be perfect either–no matter what the Hallmark Channel tries to tell us.
 As families grow and change, traditions and rituals will change and adapt.
 Accept the people in your life as they are, even if they don’t live up to your expectations.
 Set aside arguments for more appropriate times and be understanding if things don’t work out the way you pictured them.
 That will go a long way to reducing the load you carry during the holidays.

-- Practice healthy habits.
 During the holidays there are a lot of temptations placed in our paths.
 It’s okay to indulge as long as you try not to overindulge, which leads to stress and negative emotions.
 Have a healthy snack before a party, to limit overeating, drink plenty of fresh water to keep hydrated, alternate alcoholic beverages with a non-alcoholic beverage to limit consumption, and exercise every day.

 Stress goes hand in hand with the holidays, but it doesn’t have to destroy the magic of the season.
 According to Jeffrey Borenstein, MD, President and CEO of Brain and Behavior Research Foundation, “We can learn to recognize holiday triggers, such as financial pressures or personal demands, and combat them before they lead to a meltdown.
 With a little planning and some positive actions, you can find ways to enjoy the holidays.”
 With some simple planning and a few BrainTap breaks during the holidays, you can minimize stress and anxiety, maintain your relaxation and health, and truly enjoy the holidays this season.